First Andes Silver (CVE:FAS) Trading Up 25% – Time to Buy?

-The company has a fifty day simple moving average of C$0.08 and a two-hundred day simple moving average of C$0.09.
-The company has a market capitalization of C$6.80 million, a P/E ratio of -10.00 and a beta of 1.93.
+The company has a market capitalization of C$6.80 million, a price-to-earnings ratio of -10.00 and a beta of 1.93.
+The firm has a 50 day moving average price of C$0.08 and a two-hundred day moving average price of C$0.09.

 First Andes Silver Ltd., an exploration stage company, engages in the exploration of mineral properties in Peru.
 It explores for silver and gold properties.
 The company holds 100% interest in the Santas Gloria silver property covering an area of approximately 1,100 hectares located in Peru.
 The company was formerly known as Mantaro Precious Metals Corp.